Ken Howell (bishop): Priesthood

 On 24 June 1983, Howell was ordained by Archbishop Francis Roberts Rush of Brisbane.
 He served as assistant priest at the parishes of Noosa Heads, Burleigh Heads and St Stephen's Cathedral, Brisbane between 1983 and 1994.
 Between 1994 and 1997, he completed a Licentiate in Sacred Liturgy at the Pontifical Institute Sant’Anselmo in Rome.

 He returned to Australia in 1997 and served as Secretary to Archbishop John Bathersby until 2001, while also serving as a priest and then dean at St Stephen's Cathedral, Brisbane.
 He also served as the vice rector of the Holy Spirit Seminary, Brisbane between 2002 and 2008.
 He became the administrator of St Mary's Parish, South Brisbane in 2008 and Parish Priest at Burleigh Heads in 2013.

 Episcopacy

 On 28 March 2017, Pope Francis appointed Howell as auxiliary bishop of the Roman Catholic Archdiocese of Brisbane following the resignation of Monsignor Joseph John Oudeman OFMCap.
 He was given the titular see of Thamugadi and was consecrated on 14 June 2017 by Archbishop Mark Coleridge.
 On 1 February 2021, he was appointed Vicar General of the Archdiocese of Brisbane.

 On 24 May 2023, Pope Francis appointed Howell to the Roman Catholic Diocese of Toowoomba after accepting the resignation of Bishop Robert McGuckin.

 He was installed at St Patrick's Cathedral on 11 July 2023.

+On 3 July 2025, Howell ordained BJ Perrett at the diocesan cathedral.
+Perrett became the youngest Catholic priest in Australia at the time, at the age of 25.
+The previous holder, Nathan Webb was ordained in Toowoomba in 2022.